maxconway/adaptalint/cran-comments.md

 - Elaborated on on description text, including saying that in this case, 'code style' means which lintr rules are followed and which aren't.
 - Removed `dontrun` on examples
-- Removed examples on functions dealing with packages - there is no clean way of doing it.
+- Removed examples on functions dealing with packages - I can't find a clean, cross platform method to access a package, including the source code.
-- Added two new functions, with examples, dealing with single files
+- Compensated for this by adding two new functions, with examples, dealing with single files.

 ## Test environments